jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (2) The net amount for an investor class of a multi-rate PIE for an attribution period is calculated using the formula—assessable income – deductions.
 Definition of items in formula
 (3) In the formula in subsection (2),—
-  (a) assessable income is the total amount of the PIE’s assessable income attributed to the class for the attribution period:
+  (a) assessable income is the total amount of the PIE's assessable income attributed to the class for the attribution period in the manner referred to in subsection (8), including any tax credits received for the income:
   (b) deductions is the total amount of the PIE’s expenditure or loss for which the PIE is allowed a deduction that is—
     (i) incurred by the PIE in deriving the assessable income referred to in paragraph (a); and (ii) attributed to the class for the attribution period.